Opentrons/protocol_framework/api/docs/v2/modules/absorbance_plate_reader.rst

 Absorbance Plate Reader Module
 ******************************

 The Absorbance Plate Reader Module is an on-deck microplate spectrophotometer that works with the Flex robot only.
 The module uses light absorbance to determine sample concentrations in 96-well plates.

-The Absorbance Plate Reader is represented in code by a :py:class:`.AbsorbanceReaderContext` object, which has methods for moving the module lid with the gripper, initializing the module, and performing a read at a single wavelength or multiple wavelengths.
+The Absorbance Plate Reader is represented in code by a :py:class:`.AbsorbanceReaderContext` object, which has methods for moving the module lid with the Flex Gripper, initializing the module, and performing a read at a single wavelength or multiple wavelengths.
 With the Python Protocol API, you can process plate reader data immediately in your protocol or export it to a CSV for post-run use.

 This page explains the actions necessary for using the Absorbance Plate Reader.
 These combine to form the typical reader workflow: